 Cocaine is a powerful drug that stimulates the central nervous system.
-Those who use cocaine are at high risk of developing an addiction.
+Those who use cocaine are at high risk of developing a cocaine addiction.
 Because the rock is so powerful, the risks of recreational use developing into a life-threatening addiction or high.
 However, those who are addicted already have ample options and opportunity to get treatment, medical and therapeutic help.

 Cocaine’s Impact on the Body and the Mind

 The cells in our brains release dopamine as a response to experiencing any form of pleasure.
-Generally, our brains release dopamine in a small burst, allowing our brain cells to collect as much as they can in the few seconds afterwards.
+Generally, our brains release dopamine in a small burst.
+This allows our brain cells to collect as much as they can in a few seconds afterward.
 Whatever isn’t collected is then reused by other brain tissue.

-Research found in a British Dental Journal implies that the snorting of cocaine causes lesions, tumors, and other harm to the nose, mouth, and palette.
+The research found in a British Dental Journal implies that the snorting of cocaine causes various issues.
+These include lesions, tumors, and other harm to the nose, mouth, and palette.
 This kind of damage requires surgical repair.
 Swallowing cocaine could damage the intestinal tract, as stated by the Mayo Clinic.
 Intestines that are starved of blood may become bunched, leading to blocked blood flow.
 They could also become weak and thin, making it easy for them to burst.

-Signs of Cocaine Use.
+Signs of Cocaine Use

 A person who is in withdrawal from cocaine will exhibit signs such as:

 - Disturbed sleep